zonneplan/KiBot/README.md

                                   You get the default frame and some substitutions doesn't work.
         - `hide_excluded`: [boolean=false] Hide components in the Fab layer that are marked as excluded by a variant.
                            Affected by global options.
+        - `individual_page_scaling`: [boolean=true] Tell KiCad to apply the scaling for each page as a separated entity.
+                                     Disabling it the pages are coherent and can be superposed.
         - `keep_temporal_files`: [boolean=false] Store the temporal page and layer files in the output dir and don't delete them.
         - `micro_via_color`: [string=''] Color used for micro `colored_vias`.
         - `pad_color`: [string=''] Color used for `colored_pads`.